Ryuguu-Chan/Aladdin-SNES-Text-Changer/README.md

 What is it?

-It's a simple Aladdin SNES rom hacking tool that will edit the strings contained in the ROM binary How to use it
+It's a simple Aladdin SNES rom hacking tool that will edit the strings contained in the ROM binary<br/><br/>
+How to use it

 Here's a step by step